inngest/website/pages/blog/_posts/building-a-realtime-websocket-app-using-sveltekit.md

 }
 ```

-There's a little more to reliable connections, but in essence it's about 4 lines of work.
-Pretty amazing!
+There's more to websockets than this, but in essence state management is about 4 lines of work, with zero context or component relationships to manage.

 ### Comparisons to react